Examples of assistive and inclusive technology that ANU students use.

 Generative artificial intelligence (GenAI) has resulted in new AT options and is being used to enhance the functionality of existing AT.
 Examples include:

-- Otter.ai for notetaking and transcription
+- Copilot in Teams for notetaking and transcription

 - An image description add-on to the NVDA screen reader.